open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/architecture.md

 __Open Cluster Management__ (OCM) is a powerful, modular, extensible platform for Kubernetes multi-cluster orchestration.
-Learning from the past failing lesson of building Kubernetes federation systems in the Kuberentes community, in OCM we will be jumping out of the legacy centric, imperative architecture of [Kubefed v2](https://github.com/kubernetes-sigs/kubefed) and embracing the "hub-agent" architecture which is identical to the original pattern of
+Learning from the past failing lesson of building Kubernetes federation systems in the Kubernetes community, in OCM we will be jumping out of the legacy centric, imperative architecture of [Kubefed v2](https://github.com/kubernetes-sigs/kubefed) and embracing the "hub-agent" architecture which is identical to the original pattern of